ElSnoMan/scripting-to-framework/tau-docs/Chapter3/chapter_3.md

 #### HeaderNav POM
 1. Let's add our first element to the HeaderNavMap - the Cards tab
     - `public IWebElement` raises an error because Selenium isn't in the Royale project
-2. `PackSharp: Bootstrap Selenium` targeting Royale
+2. `PackSharp: Bootstrap Selenium` targeting Framework
 3. `PackSharp: Remove Package` to remove both Selenium packages from Royale.Tests
+4. `PackSharp: Add Reference` from Framework => Royale and Royale => Royale.Tests
-4. Bring in Selenium `using statements`
+5. Bring in Selenium `using statements`
-5. `=> driver.FindElement` raises an error because `driver` doesn't exist in this class anywhere.
+6. `=> driver.FindElement` raises an error because `driver` doesn't exist in this class anywhere.
 It doesn't know what driver is!
 We need to define what it is in this class.
 In our test, we defined driver as an `IWebDriver`, so that's all we need to do here as well.
-6. We'll declare it just like we did in the test class, but this time we'll also include a Constructor method.
+7. We'll declare it just like we did in the test class, but this time we'll also include a Constructor method.
 This method is run any time we make a `new` instance of this map.
 That will make more sense real soon.
-7. In our Page class, we need to create an action to go to cards page
+8. In our Page class, we need to create an action to go to cards page
-8. Define the map, add a constructor, and pass in an IWebDriver
+9. Define the map, add a constructor, and pass in an IWebDriver

 #### CardsPage POM
 1. Create CardsPage.cs